In Round 1, applicants will need to go to https://admissions.jgu.edu.in/ and fill out the following:

 Applicants who get through Round 2 will be given a Provisional Offer of Admission pending their Graduation and any additional information required by a school.

 Successful applicants will have seven (7) days (including weekends) to accept or decline the offer.
 If an applicant declines the offer or does not respond before the end of the seven days, their application is declared inactive.

 Successful applicants are required to pay the Refundable Registration Fee to secure their seat.

-Once the XII Boards Results are confirmed, applicants will be given their Final Offer of Admissions.
+Once the applicant has submitted her Bachelor’s degree or provisional certificate, applicants will be given their Final Offer of Admissions.

 Congratulations and Welcome to the JGU Family!

 Applicants may also be waitlisted depending on their results.
-Waitlisted applicants are requested to upload their XII results as soon as they are released.
+Waitlisted applicants are requested to upload their Bachelor’s degree and transcripts as soon as they are released.
 Such applicants may also be asked to do an additional interview.
-Waitlists will only be examined after 1 June 2020.
+Waitlists will only be examined after 1 June 2021.